Distortion (music): Pre-amplifier distortion

 The pre-amplifier section of a guitar amplifier serves to amplify a weak instrument signal to a level that can drive the power amplifier.
 It often also contains circuitry to shape the tone of the instrument, including equalization and gain controls.
 Often multiple cascading gain/clipping stages are employed to generate distortion.
 Because the first component in a valve amplifier is a valve gain stage, the output level of the preceding elements of the signal chain has a strong influence on the distortion created by that stage.
 The output level of the guitar's pickups, the setting of the guitar's volume knob, how hard the strings are plucked, and the use of volume-boosting effects pedals can drive this stage harder and create more distortion.

 During the 1980s and 1990s, most valve amps featured a "master volume" control, an adjustable attenuator between the preamp section and the power amp.
 When the preamp volume is set high to generate high distortion levels, the master volume lowered, keeping the output volume at manageable levels.

-Overdrive/distortion pedals
+Effects pedals

+Effects pedals are among the earliest and most widely used tools for producing intentional distortion in electric guitar performance.
+Compared to valve amplifiers, effects pedals offer a more affordable, portable, and versatile means of achieving a wide range of overdrive, distortion, and fuzz tones.

-Analog overdrive/distortion pedals work on similar principles to preamplifier distortion.
+Analog effects pedals work on similar principles to preamplifier distortion.
 Because most effects pedals are designed to operate from battery voltages, using vacuum tubes to generate distortion and overdrive is impractical; instead, most pedals use solid-state transistors, op-amps and diodes.
-Classic examples of overdrive/distortion pedals include the Boss OD series (overdrives), the Ibanez Tube Screamer (an overdrive), the Electro-Harmonix Big Muff Pi (a fuzz box) and the Pro Co RAT (a distortion).
-Typically, "overdrive" pedals are designed to produce sounds associated with classic rock or blues, with "distortion" pedals producing the "high gain, scooped mids" sounds associated with heavy metal; fuzz boxes are designed to emulate the distinctive sound of the earliest overdrive pedals such as the Big Muff and the Fuzz Face.
+Classic examples of distortion effects pedals include the Boss OD series (overdrives), the Ibanez Tube Screamer (an overdrive), the Electro-Harmonix Big Muff Pi (a fuzz box) and the Pro Co RAT (a distortion).

+Although the terms are sometimes used interchangeably, guitarists and manufacturers typically distinguish between overdrive, distortion, and fuzz.
+Generally, overdrive pedals aim to simulate the sound of a tube amplifier pushed into saturation, providing a dynamic response to picking intensity.
+The first effects pedals strictly marketed as "overdrive" were aimed at players who wanted the characteristic “amp breakup” tone without having to play at very high volume levels or risk damaging their equipment.
+Distortion pedals produce a coloured, more compressed and heavily saturated tone, less dependent on playing dynamics; as such, they are often paired with relatively clean amplifiers so that the pedal provides the bulk of the distortion.
+Fuzz pedals, which date back to the 1960s, use extreme clipping to generate a buzzy, harmonically rich sound that can resemble a square wave.